Even if the rest of your organization has somewhat of a dysfunctional culture, your own department’s subculture can thrive.

 - Remain curious and constructive when dealing with problems.
 Things are inevitably going to go sideways, and the fact that you can stay respectful, in control, and have a curious mindset will help you be more solution focused.

 - Provide more positive reinforcement instead of focusing on mistakes.
 Again, things won’t always work out, but if you overreact and focus on mistakes then you’re creating bad feelings within the team.
-Remember that the vast majority of the time your the team is performing well.
+Remember that the vast majority of the time your team is performing well.

 - Make sure that you’re approachable and maintain good relationships with your team.
 Teams that feel comfortable with each other, and with you as the leader, help to create a great culture.